IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ### Representation in decision making
 States must ensure that men are represented in decision making.
-This means ensuring that men's needs and human rights are considered so that men benefit from the decisions that are made.[^133]
+This means ensuring that men's needs and human rights are considered so that men benefit from the decisions that are made.[^133] Simple numerical representation of men in decision making is not sufficient to ensure  their needs are taken into account.

 > The right of individuals and groups of individuals to participate in decision-making processes that may affect their development must be an integral component of any policy, programme or activity developed to discharge governmental obligations under article 3 of the Covenant.[^134]